polterguy/polterguy.github.io/_posts/2022-03-14-crud-automation-and-low-code.md

 ## Automatically generate an Angular frontend

 When you're done with generating your backend, you can also just as easily create an Angular frontend by simply clicking another button.
 Below is a screenshot of how your end result might end up looking like.
 However, you can also test the [following automatically generated CRUD app](https://sakila.servergardens.com/) with the username/password combination of __admin__/__admin__.
-Please realise that we started out with nothing but an existing database, and we created a CRUD web API in 1 second, for then to create the following Angular app in another second.
+Please realise that we started out with nothing but an existing database, and we created a CRUD web API in 1 second, for then to create the following Angular app in 1 second.
 All in all we're talking about 2 seconds of _"coding"_ here, and some few minutes to build and deploy our result to a VPS.

 ![CRUD Angular frontend](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sakila.jpg)